Tickets

 RAILCARDS

-If you are young, old, a student, disabled, travelling with at least one child, a member of the armed forces (or spouse), or making all (or most) of your journey in the southeast of England, or many other mostly rural areas, buy a railcard.
-The price has risen in recent years (it’s that ‘privatisation’ again) but in most cases you’ll get a 33% discount on the regular fare.
-A railcard will pay for itself many times over.
+The price of the cards has risen dramatically in recent years (it’s that ‘privatisation’ again) but in most cases you’ll get a 33% discount on the regular fare, so a card will pay for itself in a few journeys, and ultimately repay the purchase price many times over.
 It’s bad luck for everyone else, but in practise there aren’t many people who don’t squeeze into one category or another.

 For all national cards & London & SouthEast railcards, see www.railcard.co.uk